nextron-systems/anubis/README.md

 - November 25th, 2024: Camera code with the ability of being online uploaded to the board.
 - November 26th, 2024: API has been written and tested.
 - November 26th, 2024: API edited for better image file names.
+- November 26th, 2024: Minor modifications and tests has been done.

 ## Repository Guide